 The Methow Valley Nordic ski trails and Huts offer a unique opportunity for humans to cross-country ski on groomed trails with their dogs.
 Of the 200K of ski trail in the Valley, over 50K are open to dogs, and most of those kilometers are found in the Rendezvous.
 Dogs are permitted at Heifer, Grizzly and Rendezvous Huts (with an exclusive use reservation), and we even supply a cozy dog bed!
 See trail maps for details on where dogs are permitted on-trail.

-The Rendezvous' groomed tracks -- and all machined ski trails in the Methow Valley -- are maintained by the Methow Valley Sport Trails Association.
-MVSTA is a private non-profit organization dedicated to developing and promoting cross country skiing and other environmentally sound trail recreation in the Methow Valley.
-MVSTA Trail Passes are required for every day you ski the Valley's machine groomed tracks -- including the Rendezvous'.
+The Rendezvous' groomed tracks -- and all machined ski trails in the Methow Valley -- are maintained by Methow Trails.
+Methow Trails is a private non-profit organization dedicated to developing and promoting cross country skiing and other environmentally sound trail recreation in the Methow Valley.
+Methow Trail passes are required for every day you ski the Valley's machine groomed tracks -- including the Rendezvous'.
 Single, three day and season passes are available.
-Please respect MVSTA rules of trail courtesy, skiing safety, and trail closures.
+Please respect Methow Trails rules of trail courtesy, skiing safety, and trail closures.